Park Hyatt NYC Review: One of the City’s Best Hotels

 After checking out I talked to one of the bellmen on the ground level and asked him to get me a cab.

-It was only a 9 minute walk to the Peninsula, but the last thing I wanted to do was lug 3 bags including golf clubs through Manhattan on a 95-degree day.
+It was only a 9 minute walk to the Peninsula where I was staying the next night of my first trip.
+But the last thing I wanted to do was lug 3 bags including golf clubs through Manhattan on a 95-degree day.

 I told him that’s where I was heading, and he came back 20 seconds later.